 \subsubsection{Any-$k$ for full acyclic CQs}

 Given a full acyclic CQ, we can easily map it to a T-DP instance using a join tree.
-As in serial DP, the stages correspond to the relations and the states correspond to the input tuples.
+As in serial DP, the stages correspond to relations, and states correspond to input tuples.
 The connections between states of parent-child stages are created by connecting joining tuples in linear time as in \Cref{sec:cq_to_dp}.
-To achieve the best possible bound in combined complexity (\Cref{theorem:cq_combined_comp}), we cannot afford to try out all possible join trees and all possible serial decomposition to find the one that gives the lowest width.
+To achieve the best possible bound in combined complexity (\Cref{theorem:cq_combined_comp}), we cannot afford to try all possible join trees and all possible serial decompositions to find the one that gives the lowest width.
 Instead, we work with an arbitrary join tree computed by one run of the GYO reduction~\cite{graham79gyo,tarjan84acyclic,yu79gyo}.

-For any possible join tree, we can pick as the root the node that maximizes the depth of the tree; this is easy to find in linear time.
+The width of the serial decomposition of our join tree will determine the running time of \ANYKPARTP, but now we connect this running time to a \emph{structural property} of the CQ.
+For any possible join tree, we can pick as the root node the one that maximizes the depth of the tree; this is easy to find in linear time.
 From the definition of the diameter of a CQ, it easily follows that this maximum depth is at least $\diam(Q)$.
-For the serial decomposition, we pick a ``level-by-level'' one; all stages at depth $i$ from the root are placed together in the $i^\textrm{th}$ vertex in the path.
-Since the depth of the tree is at least $\diam(Q)$, we are guaranteed to have a width $\serialw$ of at most $\ell - \diam(Q) + 1$.
-To derive the final complexity, we also need to take into account that every state corresponds to a tuple that contains $\O(\alpha)$ values from the database; hence $\TT(k) = \O(n \ell \alpha + k (\ell \log n + \ell \alpha))$.
+For the serial decomposition, we choose one that works ``level-by-level''; this means that all stages at depth $i$ from the root are placed together in the $i^\textrm{th}$ vertex on the path.
+Since the depth of the tree is at least $\diam(Q)$, it is guaranteed that it has width $\serialw \leq \ell - \diam(Q) + 1$.